daniel-nimptsch/polyester/README.md

 # Important Note

-This is a customized polyester repository used for the [ASimulatoR package](https://github.com/biomedbigdata/ASimulatoR).
+This is a customized polyester repository used for the [ASimulatoR package](https://github.com/daisybio/ASimulatoR).
+Please do not install directly.
+This is only to be used by [ASimulatoR](https://github.com/daisybio/ASimulatoR).

 # Introduction